COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![A cave structure, with 2 structures that look like "L"s flipped downwards, stacked against each other with 1 block vertical, and 3 block horizontal distance between them.
 A passthrough platform leads to a moving platform, and a switch, set to move upwards into the second "L"'s horizontal section.
 Both "L"s' horizontal sections have spikes growing down them, and a non-accessible circular space has spikes growing in a similar fashion.](DocImages/ExplorationCrystalMineExample.png)

-I created a secret section that could only be accessed with the gun, through a floating island off the second section of the first level, that's impossible to reach without either a running start, or by swinging the staff in midair.
-Accessing this area provided the player with an alternate view of the corridor leading to the third level, and above it, a moving platform that allowed the player to "touch the moon", moving the player back to the start of the level, if they had shot a switch hanging above the door at the end of the third level.
-As I expected players to forget about the section until they finished and arrived back at the starting section, this was a way to remind, and reward curious players who went back to see what else the game had to offer.
+The secret section adds to memorability, as it rewards player curiosity, requiring “replaying” the level, in order to activate the switches necessary.
+Accessing this provided the player with alternate views of the level, and a moving platform that allowed the player to "touch the moon”, creating a scenic experience.
+Players were expected to forget about this section until they reached the end door, upon which the second switch reminded and incentivised curious players, by providing audio incentive, to go back to see what else the game had to offer.

 ![A small circular room, off the left side of the small cliff face displayed in the challenge section.
 Inside are 4 healing pickups, and a switch nestled deep into the left wall.](DocImages/ExplorationHiddenFirstSwitch.png)